aadittambe/blog/_posts/2022-03-10-selenium-github-actions.md

 `webdriver-manager` automatically manages your WebDriver to make it match your browser version.
 It's slick because you don't have to download anything from the internet, and you can run the script with GitHub Actions.

 An example: for a side project, I am scraping data for [journalists killed](https://cpj.org/data/killed/?status=Killed&motiveConfirmed%5B%5D=Confirmed&type%5B%5D=Journalist&start_year=1992&end_year=2022&group_by=year) on the line of duty every day.
-It's collected by the Committee to Protect Journalists, and lives in a tabular format on multiple pages.
-The URL does not change when I switch between pages, and, therefore, `requests` alone wouldn't do the trick.
+It's collected by the Committee to Protect Journalists, and lives in a tabular format spread across multiple pages.
+The URL does not change when a user switches between pages, and, therefore, `requests` alone wouldn't do the trick.

 ## 💪 Building the script & automating the process